-50. Allocation of financial instruments measured at fair value based on the fair value measurement method
+49. Allocation of financial instruments measured at fair value based on the fair value measurement method

 Under IFRS 13, fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction in the principal (or most advantageous) market at the measurement date under current market conditions (i.e., an exit price) regardless of whether that price is directly observable or estimated using another valuation technique.
-When estimating fair value, the Bank takes into account the adjustment for counterparty credit risk.
+When estimating fair value, the Group takes into account the adjustment for counterparty credit risk.

-As at December 31st 2022 and December 31st 2021, the Bank allocated financial assets and liabilities measured at fair value into three categories (levels) based on the measurement method:
+As at December 31st 2022 and December 31st 2021, the Group allocated financial assets and liabilities measured at fair value into three categories (levels) based on the measurement method:

 - 1. Level 1: mark-to-market valuation directly from available quotations of instruments on the market.
 This applies to quoted equity and debt securities and NBP bills (quotations based on the reference rate), - 2.
 Level 2: mark-to-model valuation approach, with model parameterisation based on active market quotations for the type of instruments concerned or prices obtained in transactions concluded close to the reporting date on normal market terms.
 Fair value is also determined by reference to other, similar instruments, by analysing discounted cash flow and with other valuation methods commonly used by market participants, and in the case of financial instruments to which no valuation method can be applied at cost.
 This applies to unlisted bank securities, equity securities and derivatives (including forward transactions for securities), except where they meet the criteria for allocation to Level 3.
+Additionally, in the portfolio of assets available for sale DM BOŚ holds shares of an entity for which there is no active market.
 Due to the above, the fair value of these securities is based on the valuation model developed by the Company and using comparable values for businesses listed on the Warsaw Stock Exchange, - 3.
 Level 3: mark-to-model valuation approach, with model parameterisation based on active market quotes for a given type of instruments and the model parameters based on estimated risk factors.
 This applies to municipal securities (measured using the discounted cash flows method, with credit spreads used in the valuation determined on the basis of internal ratings), securities of other banks (prices are determined based on the margins of securities quoted in the market at the time of price determination, issued by selected issuers), unlisted equity securities and illiquid equity securities (measured using the discounted cash flows method).
+In the case of DM BOŚ are financial instruments acquired with the intention to introduce them to regulated trading.
+Fair value is determined based on an analysis of the company's financial position, taking into account impairment losses.